jabley/spdy/README.md

 # SPDY

-Implementation in Go.
-A learning exercise in implementing a network protocol in Go.
+A learning exercise in implementing a [network protocol](http://www.chromium.org/spdy/spdy-protocol/spdy-protocol-draft2) in Go.

 # Testing